The Journey of Self-Acceptance In The Age of “Glowing Up”- A Deep Dive!

-Today I will be discussing the journey of self-acceptance in the age of glowing up.
-Glowing up can be referred to as the process undergoing an extreme makeover either physically, mentally, and/or emotionally.
-This new culture has been beneficial in motivating many people to achieve their life-long goals and committing to lifestyle changes.
-On the other hand, this culture has cultivated a need for everyone to have their own "glow-up", unwanted or not.
+Today we are discussing the journey of self-acceptance in the age of glowing up.
+Glowing up can be referred to as the process of undergoing an extreme makeover either physically, mentally, and/or emotionally.
+This new culture has been beneficial in motivating many people to achieve their lifelong goals and commit to lifestyle changes.
+On the other hand, this culture has cultivated a need for everyone to have their own “glow-up”, unwanted or not.

 Nothing is black or white and the glow-up culture is not inherently evil.